GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 If one or more of the selected variables are two-dimensional, and have the same leading dimension as the other selected variables they will be plotted in their entirety.
-For example, if a netCDF files contains 6 time steps recording temperature at 4 points, and the variable is a 6 by 4 array, then the command can result in:
+For example, if a netCDF files contains 6 time steps recording temperature at 4 points, and the variable ``tmp`` is a 6 by 4 array, then the command ``gmtconvert "file.nc?time/temp"`` can result in:

 ::